 4. Assessment Procedures

-To conform to this Profile, participating staff and equipment (“Actors”) shall support each activity assigned to them in Table 1.

-To support an activity, the actor shall conform to the requirements (indicated by “shall language”) listed in the specifications table of the activity subsection in Section 3.

-Although most of the requirements described in Section 3 can be assessed for conformance by direct observation, some of the performance-oriented requirements cannot, in which case the requirement will reference an assessment procedure in a subsection here in Section 4.
+Most of the requirements described in Section 3 can be assessed for conformance by direct observation, however some of the performance-oriented requirements are assessed using a procedure.
+When a specific assessment procedure is required or to provide clarity, those procedures are defined in subsections here in Section 4 and the subsection is referenced from the corresponding requirement in Section 3.

-Formal claims of conformance by the organization responsible for an Actor shall be in the form of a published QIBA Conformance Statement.
-Vendors publishing a QIBA Conformance Statement shall provide a set of “Model-specific Parameters” (as shown in Appendix D) describing how their product was configured to achieve conformance.
-Vendors shall also provide access or describe the characteristics of the test set used for conformance testing.

 4.1.
 Assessment Procedure: Voxel Noise

 This procedure can be used by a vendor or an imaging site to assess the voxel noise of reconstructed images.
 Voxel noise is assessed in terms of the standard deviation of pixel values when imaging a material with uniform density.